NUMENEX/numx-subnet-commune/README.md

 2. **Using CLI:**
     Checkout to feat/initial_phase and follow it's readme or go [Here](https://github.com/NUMENEX/numx-subnet-commune/tree/feat/initial_phase) and follow Readme file

+**Note For Miners**
+1. Please provide valid website links that are not paywalled.
+If you do not provide webpage links, you will not be rewarded
+2. Use website that is at least 1 year old
+3. Do not use paywalled or blogpost websites

 ## Running Validator

 To run Validator, make sure you have completed the above steps from `1 to 5`